 kidney disease; or

 a history of heart disease.

-FDA pregnancy category C. It is not known whether tolazamide will harm an unborn baby.
+It is not known whether Tolinase will harm an unborn baby.
 Similar diabetes medications have caused severe hypoglycemia in newborn babies whose mothers had used the medication near the time of delivery.
-Tell your doctor if you are pregnant or plan to become pregnant while using tolazamide.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

-It is not known whether tolazamide passes into breast milk or if it could harm a nursing baby.
+It is not known whether Tolinase passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.